ManojLingala/MoulaPaymentFrontEnd/README.md

 PaymentAPP FrontEnd

-Run the server side code and configure the api_URL in environment.ts (front end code)
+Run the server side code(MoulaTechnicalAssessment) and configure the api_URL in environment.ts (front end code)

 Go to the solution folder